Rankail/premake-clion/README.md

 [CLion](https://www.jetbrains.com/clion/) generator for [Premake](https://github.com/premake/premake-core).

-In addition to generating CMake files, this generator corrects the CLion project root path to the Premake script's directory instead of the generated CMakeLists.txt's directory.

-Depends on https://github.com/Enhex/premake-cmake being already installed.

 # Usage
 1. Put these files in a `clion` subdirectory in one of [Premake's search paths](https://github.com/premake/premake-core/wiki/Locating-Scripts).